ProcJimi/curriculum/README.md

 -   Machine learning

-1.  instructions on how to install
+>   Instructions on how to install

 -   SAS University Edition